 In most cultures, luck has a place and a name.
-Synchronicity, serendipity, kismet, faith, omens, destiny, good fortune, blessings, the law of attraction, providence, predestination, grace, karma, quantum entanglement, morphic resonance, coherence, Tao, chance, affirmations, miracles, and so on are some of the terms used all over the world for ‘luck’.
+Synchronicity, serendipity, kismet, fate, destiny, omens, good fortune, blessings, the law of attraction, providence, predestination, grace, karma, quantum entanglement, morphic resonance, coherence, Tao, chance, affirmations, miracles, and so on are some of the terms used all over the world for ‘luck’.
 Most cultures have rituals and ceremonies to align with larger forces to allow for personal and spiritual transformation on both horizontal and vertical timelines.

 Is luck a set of skills?